• Skip to primary navigation

 1. In a medium bowl, mix flour and real salt together

-2. Using a pastry blender, cut in butter until the flour mixture resembles coarse crumbs.
+2. Using your pastry blender (this pastry blender is my favorite) cut in butter until the flour mixture resembles coarse crumbs.
 If you use a mixer or food processor, be sure not to over-process.
 You want to keep the butter as cold as possible.

 3. Add the apple cider vinegar and mix in thoroughly.
 Now carefully add the water 1 tablespoon at a time until a ball of dough forms.